charlesporsbjer/consolegame/README.md

 If the feature passes review it will be merged with the dev branch.

 The same goes for bugfix branches and other branches.

+In general you should not approve your own merge request, but for very minor fixes and readme's, it's generally fine.

+If you are using Visual Studio Code as your developing environment it is recommended you install the Git Extension pack.